raynaharrisphd/raynaharrisphd.github.io/_posts/2022-08-20-yoga-saturday.md

 image: "/images/yoga/tahoe-vista.png"
 ---

 _Breathing in, I am calm like the lake.
-Breathing out, I am calm and clear._
+Breathing out, I am peaceful and clear._

 ## Opening Awareness and Stretch